Japanese knotweed distribution

 You can join the fight against Japanese knotweed by reporting any sightings of Japanese knotweed online, using your smartphone, tablet, or desktop computer.
 We’ve made it really simple, it takes just a few seconds.
 Click “Add Sighting”, zoom in on the satellite view and click the central position of the knotweed location.
 You’ll only be asked to define the size of the infestation, some further information is requested but is optional.
 No sign-in or passwords are required.

-Wherever possible we’ll verify new sighting reports to keep the Heatmap as up-to-date as possible.
+Wherever possible we’ll verify new sighting reports to keep the Heatmap both current and accurate.

 Start fixing your invasive plant problem today by requesting a survey